vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/01_Early_Studies_19862000/08_Little_kRShNas_Play_with_the_Moon.md

 Yet another identification has been proposed by Chandrashekhar Gupta, who describes the panel as follows.

 The main figure standing in the centre facing right \(head mutilated\) is shown carrying a child.
-Two persons are standing on his either \[sic\] side and a female attendant is seated in the Garud

-. akrama  posture, holding an oval object in her hands in the lower right corner̥ One of the male figures is an attendant holding the staff of an umbrella and the other is some elderly person in the varadamudrā.
+Two persons are standing on his either \[sic\] side and a female attendant is seated in the Garuḍakrama  posture, holding an oval object in her hands in the lower right corner̥ One of the male figures is an attendant holding the staff of an umbrella and the other is some elderly person in the varadamudrā.

 The scene is described \[by Mirashi\] as Daśaratha receiving Rāma, brought to him